Best Arc Browser Alternatives in 2026

 What is the best free alternative to Arc Browser?

-The best free alternatives to Arc Browser include Raycast, Notion, Obsidian.
+The best free alternatives to Arc Browser include Raycast, Obsidian, Notion.
 Each offers a free plan with varying feature limits.

 Is there a cheaper alternative to Arc Browser?